Note: This page describes Jean-Paul Valley, better known as Azrael. For the second Azrael, Michael Lane, go here.

 As a computer science post-graduate student, his knowledge and expertise with computers surpasses those of Tim Drake's and is closer in range to those of Oracle, the former Batgirl.
 He is often described as being an instinctive genius, though he is neither as smart nor as quick as Bruce Wayne.
 In addition, he has a rather limited knowledge base with which to apply what would or could be a considerable intelligence.

 The skills granted to him by "The System" are considerable, giving him access to acrobatic and martial arts skill rare for the most seasoned athlete.
 This makes him a highly skilled combatant.
 In addition to these talents, his skills were honed by training with Bruce Wayne and thus possibly as skilled as Batman, although his lack of experience and finesse would make him the weaker of the two.
+However due to his physical capabilities in junction with his skill has allowed him to defeat Batman, Bane, Nightwing, and even be offered being the leader of the League of Assassins by Ra's al Ghul.

 All of Azrael's Lego pieces can be unlocked for creating him in the character creation in the console versions of LEGO Batman: The Video Game, while he is an unlockable character in the DS version.